 What is the rate of ventilator-associated pneumonia at UCSF?

 Lower is better when comparing ventilator-associated pneumonia rates.
-UCSF’s goal is to be below 1.5 VAP per 1,000 ventilator days.
+UCSF's goal is to be below 1.5 VAP per 1,000 ventilator days.
 Individual units compare against NHSN data.
-UCSF Medical Center's VAP rate has declined by 54 percent, from 6.6 in 2008 to 3.0 in 2011.
+In the fiscal year 2013, the rate was 1.4.
+Efforts continue to reduce the rate.

 What does UCSF do to prevent ventilator-associated pneumonia?